 What can I put in my wheelie-bin?

 Please do not any glass (this goes in your old crate) or general rubbish (this goes in your rubbish bag) in the wheelie bin.
 Check out the what can I recycle page for more info

 Yes you can, but only for recycling glass (all colours).
 If you need an extra crate or two, you can purchase them from a Council office.

 Do I have to buy extra crates?

-If you need extra space for recycling glass once in a while our contractors will accept glass bottles in a similiar receptacle.
-Just make sure the 'crate' is easy to pick up and is no more than 45L (fish bins are about 60-80L, and rubbish bins and small wheelie bins are 70-80L - glass put out in these won't be collected).
+If you need extra space for recycling glass once in a while our contractors will accept glass bottles in an additional council crate, available for purchase from your local council.
+Please make sure the 'crate' is easy to pick up by not overfilling any of your crates with glass.

 What happens with my rubbish bags?

 You still put your rubbish bag out every week - but your collection day might change - check with your Council if you're not sure.

 How big is the wheelie bin?

 The wheelie bin, made by Sulo-Talbot, has a 240 litre capacity and is approximately 1.06m high and just under 600mm wide.